hharte/mm_manager/README.md

-1. Nortel Millennium Multi-Pay Terminal running firmware v1.20 or v2.20.  **_Some Millennium Terminals purchased from online phone stores may have been re-programmed with “demo” firmware that does not need a Manager_**.
-If you have one of these phones, you’ll have to program the phone back to stock v1.20 or v2.20 firmware.
+1. Nortel Millennium Terminal running stock firmware (v1.20 or v2.20 is best, but other versions may work.)  **_Some Millennium Terminals purchased from online phone stores may have been re-programmed with “demo” firmware that does not need a Manager_**.
+If you have one of these phones, you’ll have to program the phone back to [stock firmware](https://github.com/muccc/millennium/tree/master/firmware).
 2. 24VDC @500mA Power Supply for Millennium Terminal
+3. [4-pin plug-in screw terminal block](https://www.amazon.com/gp/product/B07SWSLR61) to connect 24VDC power and Tip/Ring to the terminal.
-3. Two phone lines (one for `mm_manager`, one for Millennium terminal.)
+4. Two phone lines (one for `mm_manager`, one for the Millennium terminal.)
 They can be real POTS lines, or lines from your own PBX, but the Millennium should be able to dial the manager with a 1- to 15-digit number.
-4. 1200-baud or faster modem that supports [Bell 212A](https://en.wikipedia.org/wiki/Bell_212A) modulation.
+5. 1200-baud or faster modem that supports [Bell 212A](https://en.wikipedia.org/wiki/Bell_212A) modulation.
 I like the [Lenovo 56K USB](https://www.ebay.com/sch/i.html?&_nkw=lenovo+56k+usb+modem) modems, but any 56K modem with Conexant chipset should work.
 Note for Linux users - Conexant soft-modems have never had a fully open-source driver, and the out-of-tree driver has not been maintained since kernel v2.4 - something like the US Robotics 5637 or another "real" modem where the device actually is responsible for encoding and decoding the data works well.
+6. `mm_manager` software and a Windows, Linux machine (Raspberry Pi works great) or MacOS machine.
+This machine should be available 24x7 so the terminal can call in when needed.
-5. T-Key such as the [Jonard JIC-719A](https://jonard.com/jic-719a-t-key-tool?v=248) to open the payphone.
+7. **_All terminals except desk:_** T-Key such as the [Jonard JIC-719A](https://jonard.com/jic-719a-t-key-tool?v=248) to open the payphone.
 I don’t recommend the flat, stamped T-keys as they are prone to bending.
-6. Keys for your terminal’s upper and lower locks, if locks are present.
+8. **_All terminals except desk:_** Keys for your terminal’s upper and lower locks, if locks are present.
-7. `mm_manager` software and a Windows, Linux machine (Raspberry Pi works great) or MacOS machine.
-This machine should be available 24x7 so the terminal can call in when needed.
+9. **_Desk Terminal Only:_** A “Key Card” to enter the craft access menu.
+This can be any credit card– best to use an expired one.
+Specify the first 10-digits of the credit card number to `mm_manager` with the `-k` option.
+The default key card number is 4012888888.
+You can also program a magnetic stripe card with that number.

 # mm_manager Installation and Usage